Apside-TOP/dynatrace_exporter/README.md

       from: now-6h
     # Metrics regex whitelist.
 Empty or undefined to allow all metrics.
     # Warning: enabling all (or at least a lot of) metrics might slow the exporter down to several seconds, or even minutes.
-    # Be careful to timeouts.
+    # Be careful to timeouts on Prometheus side.
     whitelist:
       - builtin:apps.+
       # - builtin:tech.+